Hash browns

-Hash browns, also spelled hashed browns and hashbrowns, are a popular American breakfast dish consisting of finely julienned potatoes that have been fried until browned.
-Hash browns are a staple breakfast food at diners in North America, where they are often fried on a large common cooktop or grill.
+Hash browns, also spelled hashed browns and hashbrowns, are a popular American breakfast food consisting of finely julienned potatoes that have been fried until golden brown.
+Hash browns are a staple breakfast item at diners in North America, where they are often fried on a large, common cooktop or grill.

 Hash browns are a popular mass-produced product sold in refrigerated, frozen and dehydrated forms.